firewolfe/Lorti-Ui/README.md

 # Lorti-Ui
-Just a upload of old addon, its simple black border to defaul blizzard UI Unzip in Addons Folder
+Just a upload of old addon, its simple black border to default blizzard UI Unzip in Addons Folder